evg4b/linebyline/README.md

 # Line by line writer [![Go Report Card](https://goreportcard.com/badge/github.com/evg4b/linebyline)](https://goreportcard.com/report/github.com/evg4b/linebyline)

 Thread-safe `io.WriterCloser` allowing you to write from different sources in one line by line.
-Writing to the source occurs only after the `end of the line` or the `closing of the generated io.WriterCloser` or `closing the WriterGroup`.
+Writing to the source occurs only after the `end of the line` or the `closing of the generated io.WriterCloser`.

-# Example
+## Example:
 ``` GO
 package main